Jahia/jahia-development-environment/README.md

 # Jahia Vagrant Development Environment #
+This is not supported by Jahia.
+Use at your own risk.
 ## Install ##
 * Vagrant 1.7.4 - http://www.vagrantup.com/downloads.html
 * Virtual Box 5.0.16 - https://www.virtualbox.org/